Blog

 What does FECA not cover?

 There is no fixed time limit on FECA benefits for a continuing disability.
 Federal workers' compensation under FECA can continue for as long as the work-related disability persists and the injured worker continues to meet the medical necessity criteria for authorized services.
 Wage replacement benefits continue until the worker returns to work, reaches maximum medical improvement, or the disability is resolved.
-Medical treatment benefits — including authorized home health care — also continue as long as the services are medically necessary and connected to the covered injury.
-Some injured federal workers receive FECA benefits for many years, particularly those with serious traumatic injuries, chronic occupational illnesses, or conditions that result in permanent partial or total disability.
+Medical treatment benefits — including authorized home health care — also continue as long as services are medically necessary and connected to the covered injury.
+Some injured federal workers receive FECA benefits for many years, particularly those with serious traumatic injuries, chronic occupational illnesses, or conditions resulting in permanent partial or total disability.